Updated:

 Design Phase

 Early exploration?
-Stitch (free), Visily ($14/month), or Uizard ($12/month) prioritize speed over polish.
+Stitch (free), Visily ($14/month), or Flowstep ($15/month) prioritize speed over polish.
+Stitch's 2.0 update added instant prototyping and voice commands, making it competitive with paid tools for concept validation.
 Test 10 concepts in the time traditional wireframing takes for two.

 High-fidelity mockups?
 Flowstep ($15/month) and UX Pilot ($19/month) generate presentation-ready designs.
 Flowstep creates complete user journeys; UX Pilot adds predictive heatmaps for data-driven validation.

 Production handoff?
-Motiff ($16/month) and Magic Patterns (~$19/month) focus on code quality.
+Motiff ($20/month) and Magic Patterns ($20/month) focus on code quality.
 Their React/HTML exports save developers hours of implementation time.
+Banani's MCP/code export also bridges this gap at the same price point.

 Team Size